eworkit32/WindowsAppSDK/specs/AppNotificationBuilder/AppNotificationContentBuilder.md

 Code Start | **June 10, 2022**
 Code Complete | **August 8, 2022**

+### Goal
+-
+### Non-Goals
+- Provide a solution that can build everything.
+  - Since developers can always retrive the content from the builder in XML, it's not necessary the builder supports every possible combinations.
 ### Class Constructor & GetXml
 Method | Description
 ---|---